patomation/patomation.github.io/_drafts/blogging-journal/05_may.md

 ## What lesson did I learn?
 Collecting webcam info is tedious.
 Not really sure how to impliment viewing webcams from different sources without having to make custom players for each source.
+React Forms
+I learned that building forms in react sucks if you use outdated technology.
+Like react-validation.
+I eventually figured out that all the cool kids are using Formik.
+Then I rewrote my code a third or forth time.
+Funny how tou dont notice big problems untill you get well into the middle of building something.
+Especially when its bitg.

 ## What could I have done better?
+I could resaerch "best technologies" to do x.
+Next time.
+And start by learning a well documented frame work and build around that.
+Instead of trying to do my own thing and coding what i think is cool stuff only to have to throw it away because it doesnt fit with the framwork.
+I guessI had to build the thing to know what I needed.
+But If its forms I'm always going to use FORMIK for react.

+Most everything else I can make by hand.
+The funny thing was that formik handles a bunch of the things I was trying to manually code oof.
+I waisted 3-4 days.

 ## What did I write?
 Wrote in blogging journal

 ## How did I market my content?
+Ugg, SEO backlinks are a mistery

 ## What website changes did I make?
+I worked on a form for Lanna.

 ## What should I focus on this week?
 Learn about back links - automate adding thousands of backlinks. <-- mvp?

+Lanna mentioned that my old site had better content.
+I looked at it and I was using a theme.
+I might just steal some ideas from the old theme and use them in my custom theme.
+I might bring in some of my old projects...
+- SEO learning - backlink building for lanna Site Priovateguideinchiangmai.com
+- how to turn off react auto complete - anoying
+- Improve website by..
+  - Stying header - animations?
+  - Bring in some old projects.
+Or rebuild them.
+    - IDEA: make a plugin that lets people add googley eys to a photo?
+  - Talk aboiut projects more on portfolio.
+Provide some code examples..
+- Trying out the API server and Database for the tour booking app..

 ## How often did I rise early to write?
+A couple of times i got up at 8ish and started to write code.
+Does that count?

 Monday [20] [May] 2019 [week 2]